Updated March 4, 2023

 C# language has been developed with a concept to make the programming simple, modern, general-purpose programming language.
-It also supports the software engineering principles like strong typing, dynamic checking and garbage collection.
-C# language has the strong features like portability, typing, Metaprogramming, Methods and Functions, Property, memory access, polymorphism, LINQ and functional programming.
+It also supports the software engineering principles like strong typing, dynamic checking, and garbage collection.
+In addition, the C# language has strong features like portability, typing, Metaprogramming, Methods and Functions, Property, memory access, polymorphism, LINQ, and functional programming.

-C# has the common type system that divides into two parts: Reference type and value type.
-In C#, boxing is used for converting a value type object to a value of corresponding reference type.
+C# has a common type system that divides into two parts: Reference type and value type.
+In C#, boxing is used for converting a value type object to a value of the corresponding reference type.
 Boxing is Implicit in C#.
-Unboxing is referred as converting a value of reference type object into the value of value type.
+Unboxing is referred to as converting a value of reference type object into the value of value type.
 C# requires an explicit type cast for unboxing.

 C# provides full support for object-oriented concepts that are Encapsulation, Abstraction, Inheritance, and Polymorphism.
-In C#, classes are defined that defines the structure of program and fields.
+In C#, classes are defined that defines the structure of the program and fields.
 A class is mainly made up of three things that are a name, attributes, and operations.
-Objects are referred to as instances of classes, which helps in accessing the methods and fields of the class.
+Objects are referred to as instances of classes, which helps in accessing the class’s methods and fields.

 In C#, Encapsulation refers to bind the member function and data member into a single class.
-The class encapsulates the set of methods, properties, and attributes of its functionalities to other class.
+The class encapsulates the set of methods, properties, and attributes of its functionalities to other classes.
 In C#, polymorphism can be achieved using method overloading and method overriding.
-It is also referred to as static polymorphism (Compile time) and dynamic polymorphism (Runtime).
+It is also referred to as static polymorphism (Compile-time) and dynamic polymorphism (Runtime).
 Inheritance is also used to inherit the base class members by a derived class.

-Head To Head Comparison Between C# Interface vs Abstract Class (Infographics)
+Head To Head Comparison Between C# Interface and Abstract Class (Infographics)

-Key differences between C# Interface vs Abstract Class
+Key differences between C# Interface and Abstract Class

 - In C#, A class inherits one or more interfaces.
 But a class can inherit only one abstract class.

 - In C#, An interface cannot have the constructor declaration.
-An abstract class can have the constructor declaration.
+An abstract class can have a constructor declaration.

 - In C#, an interface is used to define the outer abilities of a class.
-An abstract class is used to define the actual identity of a class and it is used as the object or the same type.
+An abstract class is used to define a class’s actual identity, and it is used as the object or the same type.

-- In C#, if a new method has been added to the interface then we need to track where all the interface was implemented and add the implementation of that method as well.
-In an abstract class, if a new method has been added then we have an option to add the default implementation and therefore all the existing code work properly.
+- In C#, if a new method has been added to the interface, we need to track where all the interface was implemented and add that method.
+In an abstract class, if a new method has been added, we can add the default implementation, and therefore all the existing code works properly.

 C# Interface vs Abstract Class Comparison Table